netgroup/svef/README.md

 ## Scientific Referral

-If you need to refer this software please use the following:
+If you need to refer to this software please use the following:
 **A. Detti, G. Bianchi, W. Kellerer, et al. "SVEF: an Open-Source Experimental Evaluation Framework" in Proc. of IEEE MediaWIN 2009, Sousse, Tunisia** or, equivalently, the following BibTeX entry:
 ```